Haivision/srt/docs/API-functions.md

 you use multiple threads and start waiting without subscribed sockets, so that you can subscribe them later from another thread.

+#### `SRT_EBINDCONFLICT`

+You are attempting to bind to an address and port that is currently busy and can be neither created anew on that port and IP address, nor the existing binding can be reused.
+If you are attempting to bind to a port that is already bound, then there are two possibilities:

+1. If the existing binding to that port was made to a specified IP address (non-wildcard) and this address is different than your IP address, you are allowed to bind and this binding will coexist with this found one.

+2. If the existing binding to that port was made to a wildcard address (including a wildcard address for all both IPv4 and IPv6) or to a specified IP address that is identical with yours, then this binding can be reused, but only if the previous socket that has created this binding:

+* Has the same UDP-specific settings
+* Has set `SRTO_REUSEADDR` to true (default)

+Otherwise this is a conflict reported as this error.

 #### `SRT_EASYNCFAIL`

 General asynchronous failure (not in use currently).